MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ## All environment variables

 Here is the full list of environment variables that impact the inventory sync flows, including environment variables with Default values.
+You may have to [update environment variables](faq.md#update-environment-variables) after import.

 >[!IMPORTANT]
 > You don't have to change the values during setup, just when you need to change the value of an environment variable that you configured during import or when you want to change a default value.
 Re-start all flows after you change environment variables, to make sure the latest value is picked up.